tiggreen/tik.dev/content/pages/about.md

 draft: false
 ---

 Hi!
-My name is Tigran, and I'm a senior software engineer at [Buffer](https://buffer.com).
+My name is Tigran, and I'm a senior software engineer at [Netflix](https://netflix.com) working on developer productivity.
+Previously I worked at [Buffer](www.buffer.com) and [Twitter](www.twitter.com).

 I'm interested in programming, writing, and what's in-between.
 I often think that I should have become a writer, but programming and writing have so much in common that I don't regret my choice.
 Both are tools for creation.
-Currently, my professional focus is on developer and infrastructure tooling.
+Currently, my professional focus is on developer tools.
+I enjoy building tools that improve developer productivity.

 In my free time, I like to play soccer, watch movies, and spend time with friends and family.